Perth City Hall

 Due to its listed building status, a consent to demolish the City Hall was required by Historic Scotland, which was turned down.

 The Council decided to remarket the building, following Historic Scotland's decision that more evidence was required to demonstrate that there was no viable use for it.

 After a 15 month period, only one bid was received.
-This was independently assessed by Commercial Property experts, Jones Laing Lasalle, and found to be "lacking in detail in relation to proposed commercial terms, business case and funding arrangements", raising: "significant concerns regarding the ability of PCMT to deliver the project."
+This was independently assessed by Commercial Property experts, Jones Laing Lasalle, and found to be "lacking in detail in relation to proposed commercial terms, business case and funding arrangements".
+In these circumstances, it would have been highly irresponsible for the Council to accept this bid.

 Frequently asked questions

 Why did the Council choose a preferred bidder for the lease in 2015 rather than move to consider a new cultural attraction at that point?

 At the point Perth Marketplace Ltd were chosen as the preferred bidders to lease the building this was the only option the Council was actively considering.
 However, at the point they had failed to provide key information to meet the pre-conditions of lease the situation had changed.
 Perth City Plan - Smart Growth for Perth City had been approved by both the Perth City Development Board and the Council highlighting the need for a new cultural attraction in the city.
 Councillors have also now backed proposals to develop a bid for UK City of Culture 2021.